 504.01 This work consists of constructing a Concrete Panel Facing Mechanically Stabilized Earth (MSE) Retaining Wall System at the locations and to the lines and grades shown on the plans.
 Either metallic or geosynthetic reinforcement (woven fabrics or geogrids) as specified in this specification may be used as MSE reinforcement in the reinforced structure backfill zone.
 The retained structure backfill zone is the structure backfill retained by the reinforced structure backfill zone as shown on the plans.

-Soil Nail Wall.
-This work consists of constructing a permanent soil nailed wall (also referred to as ground nail wall) as specified herein, and as shown on the plans.
-Temporary soil nail walls and the final facing are not covered in this specification.
-The work includes:
+This work consists of constructing a permanent soil nailed retaining wall (also referred to as ground nail wall), with complete details starting in subsection 504.25.